-When waste enters a toilet, sink or shower, it then exits through a dipped section of pipe underneath, called the trap.
+After waste enters a toilet, sink, or shower, it exits through a dipped section of pipe underneath, called the trap.
 A trap is responsible for preventing sewer gases from leaking into your home or business.
-The trap is connected to the waste or sanitary line which takes the waste to a vent stack.
+The trap is connected to the waste or sanitary line, which takes the waste to a vent stack.
 At your building’s lowest point, the sewer stack is attached and rises to and out of the roof.
-This is how waste is removed from your home and then taken to the sewer main.
+This is how waste is removed from your home and taken to the sewer main.

-Damaged, clogged or ignored sewer stacks can cause serious property damage and significant health risks if not taken care of by a professional.
-While your sewer stack is typically a maintenance free component of your property when something does go wrong, your plumbing system will be disrupted, and you’ll notice right away because of the awful smell.
+Damaged, clogged, or ignored sewer stacks can cause severe property damage and significant health risks if not taken care of by a professional.
+While your sewer stack is typically a maintenance-free component of your property, when something does go wrong, your plumbing system will be disrupted, and you’ll notice right away because of the awful smell.

-Q&A for Cracked Sewer Pipe Repairs, Soil Stack Replacements and Soil Stack Repairs
+Q&A for Cracked Sewer Pipe Repairs, Vent Stack Replacements, and Soil Stack Repairs

 Q: How do you know if your soil stack requires a cracked sewer pipe repair in the wall?

-A: If the obvious acrid smell doesn’t give it away, bubbling or gurgling noises from your drain is another sign that it’s time to proceed with a new soil stack installation or repair.
+A: If the obvious acrid smell doesn’t give it away, bubbling or gurgling noises from your drain are another sign that it’s time to proceed with a new soil stack repair or installation.
 The cost of a main soil stack plumbing vent stack repair installation can vary greatly, and it is best to contact a #1 Rated Master Plumber to get your soil stack installation done quickly and correctly.

-Q: How much soil stack replacement or repair typically cost?
+Q: How much does soil stack repair or replacement typically cost?

 A: The standard range of a soil stack replacement or repair is usually $1,225 – $2,869.